dm4sec/hwservice_sec/service_fuzzer/README_hwservice.md

     return DEAD_OBJECT;
 }
 ```
-To get this interface, I firstly pull the binary, then find the target.
+To get this interface, I firstly pull the binaries, then find the target.
 ```commandline
 demo@demo:~/Downloads$ adb pull /system/lib64/libhidlbase.so
 /system/lib64/libhidlbase.so: 1 file pulled, 0 skipped.
 10.8 MB/s (688096 bytes in 0.061s)